SkillsFundingAgency/das-technical-guidance/collections/_development/code-reviews.md

   - If the code has any 'code smells' (potential bugs or exploits).
   - If the code has sufficient test coverage.
   - If the code has a high percentage of duplication.
-- A check will pass or fail based on a range of criteria.
-For example:
+- A check will pass or fail based on a range of criteria.[^1] For example:
-  - Test coverage within the required tolerance.[^1]
+  - Test coverage within the required tolerance.
-  - Code duplication within the required tolerance.[^1]
+  - Code duplication within the required tolerance.
-  - A sufficient security rating.[^1]
+  - A sufficient security rating.
-  - A sufficient maintainability rating.[^1]
+  - A sufficient maintainability rating.
-  - A sufficient reliability rating.[^1]
+  - A sufficient reliability rating.
 - Any failures should be investigated and, where possible, rectified.
   - Where a failure is not (or cannot be) rectified, but the release is still intended to be approved and merged, the reviewer should document the justification and, where necessary, escalate to their lead developer or developer clan lead.
 Unresolved issues should be considered tech debt for which the team is responsible.
 - A pull request with a failed check cannot be merged unless it has at least one approval.

-[^1]: Note that the values for each of the requires criteria are subject to change and may vary between projects.
+[^1]: Note that the values for each of the required criteria are subject to change and may vary between projects.
 Please see the check statistics for the project in question for specific requirements.